squareboat/sql-doctor/README.md

 ## Usage

-Now while your `app.debug` is set `true` then on any URL you can append `?sql-doctor=1` and get an output of complete list of all the queries that ran.
+Now while your `app.debug` is set `true` then on any URL you can append `?sql-doctor=1` and get an output of complete list of queries that ran.

 # License